Want to know if the president is healthy? Don’t expect to learn much from his medical examination today.

 The physical examination included an eye exam, a check of the ears, nose, throat, lungs, skin, heart function, and gastrointestinal system, among other things.

-He also released some lab results of the president, including his levels of cholesterol, blood glucose, vitamin D, and prostate-specific antigen, or PSA test.
+He also released some lab results of the president, including his levels of cholesterol, blood glucose, vitamin D, and

 Trump’s exam will likely follow a similar pattern.

 Dr. Tochi Iroku-Malize, chair for family medicine at Northwell Health in New York, said the main components of a physical involve the basics of getting a patient’s height, weight, body mass index, and blood pressure, as well as listening to the lungs and heart.

 “What a lot of people don’t realize is that those are the main things that we check,” she said.
 “Those are the main components, then you continue your exam further based on the history of the risk factors or whatever medical conditions the patient has.”

 Iroku-Malize said that the physician would also take a detailed history, and then decide if more testing was needed.

 Dr. Barbara Keber, vice chair for family medicine at Northwell Health, explained that this history is key to understanding a patient’s overall health.

 We’ll check “what their lifestyle habits are, which is very important in looking for chronic diseases,” she said.

 For example, if a patient is overweight, not eating a healthy diet, and not exercising, a physician might order further blood work to check for cholesterol levels, signs of diabetes, and other indicators of a cardiac disease.